Five-Percent Nation: Gender perceptions

-Hip hop
+Influence on hip-hop

 The majority of allusions to Islam in American hip-hop, either conscious or otherwise, spawn from adherents of the Five Percenters.
 In its article on Five Percenter Jay Electronica, Vice Magazine stated in regard to the Five Percent Nation: "It's a movement that's been affiliated with hip-hop from the very beginning, coining terms like 'ciphers' and 'dropping science' and influencing everyone, World's Famous Supreme Team, Big Daddy Kane, Busta Rhymes, J. Cole, Jay-Z, Rakim, Wu-Tang Clan, Brand Nubian, Nas, Common, Poor Righteous Teachers, Erykah Badu, and AZ.
 With these artists, and any others associated with the Five Percenters, music was more than just a message."

 The Nation of Gods and Earths has propagated its teachings throughout the United States and abroad.
 In the early 1980s, this spread was in part due to early adherents teaching when away at college or in the military and, more famously, because of the rise of hip hop music.
-The main theme of the NGE doctrine spoken on hip hop records were the teachings that black people were the original or first human life to walk the planet, that the Blackman is God, the Blackwoman is Earth, and through the inner esoteric powers of the Gods and Earths, the youth can transform and possess its true potential, which aspires to overthrow the overbearing oligarchy by becoming just rulers of themselves.
+The main theme of the NGE doctrine spoken on hip hop records were the teachings that black people were the original or first human life to walk the planet, that the Black man is God, the Black woman is Earth, and through the inner esoteric powers of the Gods and Earths, the youth can transform and possess their true potential and overthrow the overbearing oligarchy by becoming just rulers of themselves.
 This especially meshed well with conscious themes found in other golden-age hip hop recordings.

-Early hip-hop acts affiliated with the Five Percenters, and who spread its teachings through hip hop, include two MCs of the late 1980s–early 1990s conscious-rap era—Rakim of Eric B. & Rakim and Big Daddy Kane.
+Early hip-hop acts affiliated with the Five Percenters, and who spread its teachings through hip hop, include two MCs from the conscious-rap era of the late 1980s and early 1990s: Rakim of Eric B. & Rakim and Big Daddy Kane.
 These two acts, as well as some of their other contemporaries, infused Five-Percent teachings and symbolism throughout their music and videos.
 This reputation brought fans of Rakim in particular to refer to him as the God MC.

-After Rakim and Kane's heyday, rose acts that were even more explicit with allegiance to the NGE, most notably Brand Nubian, Poor Righteous Teachers, Wu-Tang Clan, Killarmy, Sunz of Man, Gravediggaz and Busta Rhymes.
+After Rakim and Kane's heyday, acts emerged that were more explicitly aligned with the NGE, most notably Brand Nubian, Poor Righteous Teachers, Wu-Tang Clan, Killarmy, Sunz of Man, Gravediggaz and Busta Rhymes.
 The popularity of these acts sparked a boom of new NGE students.
-The hip hop group 3rd Bass, whose MC's Prime Minister Pete Nice and MC Serch were white and Jewish, respectively, cited NGE lessons in the song "Triple Stage Darkness" and other songs.
+The hip hop group 3rd Bass, whose MCs Prime Minister Pete Nice and MC Serch were white and Jewish, respectively, cited NGE lessons in the song "Triple Stage Darkness" and other songs.